Why internet safety matters

 Taking care with privacy and personal information

-It’s a good idea to make sure your child knows not to communicate online with people she doesn’t know in person.
+It’s a good idea to make sure your child knows not to communicate online with people they don’t know in person.
 This is particularly important if your child is using in-game social networks.
 For example, gaming sites like Roblox and Minecraft are targeted at children but have messaging features that might allow strangers to communicate with your child.

 Encourage your child to:

-- tell you if someone he doesn’t know contacts him online
+- tell you if someone they don’t know contacts them online

 - not give out personal information.
-You could say, ‘Some people online are fakers and cheats.
+You could say, ‘Some people online are fakers.
 Never tell anyone online your name, address, phone number or birthday.
 Never send or post images of yourself’

-- ask you before he uses a new app, so you can show him how to check the privacy settings to keep his personal information safe.
+- ask you before they use a new app, so you can show them how to check the privacy settings to keep their personal information safe.

 Avoiding online purchases